Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 9 Psychological safety, mindset, and wellbeing

-Research labels students in high-achieving schools an at-risk group for anxiety, substance misuse, and sleep deprivation.
-Micro-habit: Five-minute nightly reflection — write one learning win and one non-academic joy to maintain balanced identity.
+High-performing students can still struggle with anxiety, sleep debt, or burnout — especially in fast-paced environments.
+Micro-habit: Five-minute nightly reflection — write one learning win and one non-academic joy to maintain a balanced identity.